dongrep/support-engineer-interview/solution.md

 **RCA**: Using `dangerouslySetHTML` for `description` while rendering `transaction.description`.
 This is unnecessary, or if required, a safer approach must be implemented.

 **Solution**: Render `transaction.description` as plain text; React will handle escaping automatically.

+**Ticket SEC-304: Session Management**

+- **Reporter**: DevOps Team
+- **Priority**: High
+- **Description**: "Multiple valid sessions per user, no invalidation"

+- **RCA**: No deletion of existing sessions before creating a new session, allowing multiple active sessions for the same user.

+- **Solution**: delete any existing sessions for the user and then insert the new session atomically so only one active session exists at a time.
+Apply this change to `login` flow in `server/routers/auth.ts`.
+Ensure `logout` continues to remove the session token and clear the cookie.

 ---